 ALL is more common in white males.
 It is also more likely to occur in children and adults over 70 years of age.

-Other factors that have been associated with an increased chance of ALL include:
+Other factors that may increase your chance of ALL include:

 Certain genetic disorders, such as